 Many of us grew up in families where difficult emotions were not discussed.
 Rather, we were advised to focus on the positive or be strong and carry on.
 What did that advice teach us moving into adulthood?
 How does this approach serve us in making major life decisions?

-Unresolved grief can greatly affect our health and happiness and many symptoms of grief are manifested like those of depression: sadness, loss of energy, changes in eating behavior, sleep disruption, inability to focus, sensitivity or anger, withdrawal, and isolation.
+Unresolved grief can diminish your health and happiness and many symptoms of grief are manifested like those of depression: sadness, loss of energy, changes in eating behavior, sleep disruption, inability to focus, sensitivity or anger, withdrawal, and isolation.

 "Whatever way it arrives, despair comes with an urgent call to grieve our losses and to examine the meaning of our lives." -Miriam Greenspan